mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --quiet                          Don't output diagnostics
     --min_prediction arg             Smallest prediction to output
     --max_prediction arg             Largest prediction to output

+The `-a` or `--audit` option is useful for debugging and for accessing the features and values for each example as well as the values in VW's weight vector.
+The format depends on the mode VW is running on.
+The format used for the non-LDA case is:
+    prediction tag namespace^feature:hashindex:value:weight@ssgrad

 # Manipulation Options
     -t [ --testonly ]                Ignore label information and just test